-Problem Description/Action IETHER-00 Networking Driver Requires Critical Fixes from PHNE_29947 HP has released PHNE_29947 to address critical defects with the IETHER driver in the IETHER-00 bundle (11.11.05) that is delivered with the HP-UX 11i v1 OE update for June 2004.
+Problem Description/Action IETHER-00 Networking Driver Requires Critical Fixes from PHNE_29947 HP has released PHNE_29947 to address critical defects with the IETHER driver in the IEther-00 bundle (11.11.05) that is delivered with the HP-UX 11i v1 OE update for June 2004.
 The IETHER driver supports the built-in LAN on the C8000 workstation, along with the add-in GigEthernet cards (A7011A and A7012A).
+The IETHER-00 product from December 2004 (and later releases) will include the critical fixes for c8000 workstation that were delivered in the PHNE_29947 patch.
 You can obtain PHNE_29947 from the IT Resource Center (ITRC) from the following URL: http://itrc.hp.com

 Problem Description/Action System Console "kthread table full" or "fork failed" Messages This section was modified in the March 2003 release to reflect how the maxusers tunable value varies depending on the type of system you have.
 After a successful cold install, the system starts displaying console messages such as kthread table full or fork failed console These messages are also logged in /var/adm/syslog.log.
 This is caused by the maxusers kernel tunable not set at high enough value.
-An example of what you might see is the following message logged onto the system console: kthread: table is full You would also see the following message being logged in /var/adm/syslog.log: Jan 30 09:21:39 sd2600 vmunix: kthread: table is full To correct this, increase the maxusers tunable: Log on as root and edit /stand/system and add the following value (depending on your system): - Large 64-way systems (Superdome): maxusers 400 - 16-way systems: maxusers 200 Consult your HP Customer Engineer for setting the appropriate values on your system • Run the following commands: mk_kernel -v -o /stand/vmunix kmupdate reboot -r
+An example of what you might see is the following message logged onto the system console: kthread: table is full You would also see the following message being logged in /var/adm/syslog.log: Jan 30 09:21:39 sd2600 vmunix: kthread: table is full To correct this, increase the maxusers tunable: • Log on as root and edit /stand/system and add the following value (depending on your system): - Large 64-way systems (Superdome): maxusers 400 - 16-way systems: maxusers 200 Consult your HP Customer Engineer for setting the appropriate values on your system • Run the following commands: mk_kernel -v -o /stand/vmunix kmupdate reboot -r